 The trick behind how the bee lodge works is very simple – its design attracts solitary bees.
 A solitary bee, like the mason bee or carpenter bee, does not live in colonies like the honey bee or bumble bee and they don’t produce honey or beeswax.
 Instead, they mate and lay eggs in hidden chambers.

 For the mason bee, these homes can be in existing holes in trees, sheds, homes and porches.
 Mason bees are harmless when it comes to your home, unlike the carpenter bee.
 And, mason bees are great pollinators!
-Often times they are overlooked because of their solitary life cycle, but are become increasingly more relied upon as the honey bee population decreases.
+Often times they are overlooked because of their solitary life cycle, but are becoming increasingly more relied upon as the honey bee population decreases.

 Carpenter bees, unlike the mason bees, are not as helpful.
 Carpenter bees don’t need to seek out existing nests to build their home.
 Instead, they can drill straight into any wooded area they chose to nest in.
 The good news is that these bees are rather lazy.
 Every season they have a huge task of creating a perfect nest and laying eggs, so if they can find anything to make their duties easier, they will take it.
 Placing a bee lodge away from your home and in your garden will help attract the carpenter bees away from nesting in your home.